 Threshold vs non-threshold — the other lever

-Beyond fault, the MAIA 2017 uses a threshold test for damages.
+Beyond fault, NSW uses a threshold test for damages.
 Minor injuries — minor whiplash, minor soft-tissue, minor psychological injury — are classed as threshold injuries.
-Threshold injuries get full statutory benefits for up to 52 weeks but are generally excluded from a damages lump sum.
+Threshold injuries get full statutory benefits for a good while, but are generally excluded from a damages lump sum.
 Non-threshold injuries — anything more serious, including most fractures, surgeries, and permanent impairments — can pursue damages where fault is on the other side.

 The threshold decision is made by the insurer early in the claim and can be reviewed through the Personal Injury Commission if you disagree.
 Getting the threshold classification right matters — it's the single biggest determinant of whether damages sit on the table.